 - To perform E2E testing (such as by QA teams) without writing any test scripts.

 The Marionette UI also allows Grabbers to create and set up data.
 All that needs to be done is to specify the necessary resources such as number of drivers, number of passengers, city to run the simulation, etc. Running E2E simulations involves just the click of a button after data set up.
-Reports generated at the end of running simulations provide a graphical visualization of the results.
+Reports generated at the end of running simulations provide a graphical visualisation of the results.
 Visual reports save developers’ time, which otherwise is spent on browsing through logs to ascertain errors.

 Marionette also provides an SDK, written in the Go programming language.